HestHub/nix-config/blog.md

 ## My accidental path to NixOS

-It started as a simple wish to spice up a blog post with some AI-generated images, but ended with a ruined OS and a weekend spent writing config and reading docs.
+It started as a simple wish to spice up a blog post with AI-generated images but ended with a ruined OS and a weekend spent writing config and reading docs.

 While writing my last blog post, I had the idea to spice it up with images.
-Since my machine has quite a powerful GPU, this is an excellent opportunity to experiment with AI rendering.
+Since my machine has quite a powerful GPU, this was an excellent opportunity to experiment with local text-to-image generative AI.

 The first step was simple: install ROCM, AMD's version of CUDA, to get the AI and GPU talking.
-Running PopOS installation is as easy as running apt install, and that will be all it takes to start rendering.
+Running PopOS, the installation step was as easy as running `apt install`, which should have been all it took to have an AI running locally.

-Nothing is ever that easy.
+Unfortunately, nothing is ever that easy.

-This command might have been it for anyone else and should have been.
+This command might have been it for anyone else and should have been it for me as well.
 Still, my attempt failed so utterly and brutally that the SSD containing the bootloader disappeared from the system, gone with a digital wind, never to be seen again.

+Somehow, my hardware setup collapsed after installing the ROCM app and the necessary drivers.
+It could be that I had corrupted a file, overwritten something critical, or had conflicting versions of some obscure dependency deep down in the system's bowl.

-So, after a dark, stormy, week-long troubleshooting session compressed into a single Sunday afternoon, during which I pulled both hair and SATA cables, I finally threw in the towel and tallied up the system as condemned.
+Either way, after a dark, stormy, week-long troubleshooting session compressed into a single Sunday afternoon, during which I pulled both hair and SATA cables, I finally threw in the towel and tallied up the system as condemned.

-Now that the OS was beyond salvation, the only way forward was to raze the ruins of my once-working PC, pave over the lot and rebuild from scratch.
+Now that the OS was beyond salvation, the only way forward was to raze the ruins of my once-working PC, pave over the lot, and rebuild from scratch.

 So, everything didn't go according to plan, but I found a silver lining in this catastrophic failure: NixOS.
 Being forced to start from scratch pushed me to pick up an old project, puttering along in my ever-increasing backlog of personal projects: trying out NixOS as a daily driver.